Shropshire Revolution: History

 On 1 November the league confirmed that the Revolutions application for league membership for the 2007 season, had been successful.
 The Shropshire Revolution cheerleader squad are called the Revolution Royals.

-The club were the 2017 NFC 2 South champions and went undefeated with a 13-0 record before beating the Glasgow Tigers in the Division Two Bowl to earn promotion to Division 1.
-The club are also five-time Play-off qualifiers.
+The club were the 2017 NFC 2 South champions.
+They went undefeated with a 13–0 record before beating the Glasgow Tigers in the Division Two Bowl to earn promotion to Division 1.
+The club are also eight-time Play-off qualifier.

 Stadium

 Revolution home games take place at Telford Athletics Stadium.
 Oakengates Leisure Centre, New Road, Wrockwardine Wood, Telford, TF2 7AB.